tlhutch/test-playbooks/docs/test_plans/features/36_workflow_pause_approve.md

 | Random user in org | No Permission | ❌ | ❌ | ❌ | ❌ | ❌ |
 | Random user outside org | No Permission | ❌ | ❌ | ❌ | ❌ | ❌ |

-### Interaction with other workflow features:

-- [x] Confirm that the set_stats artifacts in nodes before the approval node can pass through the approval node and the nodes after the approval node have access to the artifacts

-### Random Scenarios
+### Edge Cases

 - [x] Confirm that if a workflow job template is deleted, previously run workflow approvals are not deleted but the template itself is deleted
 - [x] Confirm that if a workflow approval node is deleted, its approvals are not deleted
-- [ ] Confirm that if a workflow job template is copied, the template is copied along with it's nodes
 - [x] Confirm that if an approval node is acted upon (approve/deny) it cannot be approved/denied again
 - [x] Confirm that if the tower restarts, once it is up again, the approval nodes previously in pending state are still pending and they can be approved and the workflow job finishes and succeeds
+- [x] Confirm that the set_stats artifacts in nodes before the approval node can pass through the approval node and the nodes after the approval node have access to the artifacts